Autism

 Understanding autism and ASD

-Of course, this video isn’t going to accurately show how every child experiences autism.
+Of course, this video isn’t going to show how every child experiences autism accurately.
 After all, there are so many different levels of autism and autistic individuals who experience sensory overload differently.
-There are also many different coping mechanisms that can help children who are having a hard time processing what is going on.
+Many different coping mechanisms can help children who are having a hard time processing what is going on.

 But it does give us a bit of an idea.
 Hopefully, it also helps us realise that a child with autism isn’t being ‘naughty’ or ‘acting out’.